 When Margaret and Thomas arrived with Thomas’ sister Jane and the children, the new Chief Taoyateduta/Little Crow, Wakanyantanka’s son, was eager to assist them with establishing the mission and school.
 Images of the village by 1850 show several frame houses, including the two-story Williamson home.
 The federal government established a government school on the site as well and government farmers were employed there to assist with agricultural production.

 In late spring of 1847, Margaret, Thomas and Jane took a furlough from the mission and returned to Ohio until the following spring.
-Elizabeth was 13 years old; John was 11; Andrew was 9; Nancy Jane was 6; Smith was 4; and Martha had celebrated her second birthday on November 5, 1846.
-(Henry Williamson wasn’t born until 1851.)
+John was 11; Andrew was 9; Nancy Jane was 6; Smith was 4; and Martha had celebrated her second birthday on November 5, 1846.
+(Henry Williamson wasn’t born until 1851 and Elizabeth had been living with her mother’s sister in Ohio since 1838.)
 The record isn’t clear if all of the children made the trip.
 John Williamson was along since he was to go to school in Ohio, apparently living with relatives until 1851.
 The only child specifically mentioned in records of the trip is Nancy Jane who, along with Margaret, was in Ripley, Ohio, when Jane Williamson wrote a letter indicating that they would be leaving for Kaposia on April 17, 1848.
-It was not uncommon for any of the mission families to leave their children with each other for extended periods of time so it may be that some of the Williamson children stayed with others during this trip.
+It was not uncommon for any of the mission families to leave their children with each other for extended periods of time so it may be that the younger Williamson children stayed with others during this trip.

 Margaret’s days at Kaposia no doubt revolved around sewing, food preparation, child care and general housework.
 Sundays were spent in rest and worship.
 Amos Huggins, who stayed overnight at Kaposia on April 19, 1851, recorded in his journal that Thomas Williamson preached on Sunday morning in the Dakota language, holding the service at “Uncle Cook’s.”
 (Sylvester Cook was married to Amos’ aunt, Harriet Newell Pettijohn, Lydia Pettijohn’s sister.)
 Rev. Joseph Hancock preached in English at 2:00 that afternoon and that night Thomas held what Amos referred to as “Indian meeting.”
 [Minnesota Historical Society, Huggins Collection, Amos Huggins Journal, April 19, 1851.]